leagman1/vtx-config-ps/README.md

 JSON-conversion or writing JSON to file is not provided.

 `parseConfigFile` takes a path to a file as an argument and returns an array of setting categories as parsed sequentially.
 Each category has a display name, a name and an array of settings belonging to the category.
-The display name is provided for use with websites.
+The display name is provided for front end use.

 Example category structure:
 ```json